-- Zachary Abel, Robert Connelly, Erik D. Demaine, Martin Demaine, Thomas Hull, Anna Lubiw, and Tomohiro Tachi, “Rigid Flattening of Polyhedra with Slits”, in Origami6: Proceedings of the 6th International Meeting on Origami in Science, Mathematics and Education (OSME 2014), Tokyo, Japan, August 10–13, 2014, pages 109–118.
+- Zachary Abel, Robert Connelly, Erik D. Demaine, Martin Demaine, Thomas Hull, Anna Lubiw, and Tomohiro Tachi, “Rigid Flattening of Polyhedra with Slits”, in Origami6: Proceedings of the 6th International Meeting on Origami in Science, Mathematics and Education (OSME 2014), volume 1, Tokyo, Japan, August 10–13, 2014, pages 109–118, American Mathematical Society.

 Cauchy showed that if the faces of a convex polyhedron are rigid then the

 whole polyhedron is rigid.
 Connelly showed that this is true even if finitely

 many extra creases are added.
 However, cutting the surface of the polyhedron

 destroys rigidity and may even allow the polyhedron to be flattened.
 We